ThiagoSchetini/windows-sanitizer/README.md

 	 eval "$(ssh-agent -s)"
 	 ssh-add ~/.ssh/id_ed25519

-Copy the *public key value* and add it on your github/gitbucket or another git
+Copy the *public key value* and add it on your github/gitbucket or another git:

 	cat ~/.ssh/id_ed25519.pub